m3y54m/underactuated-robot-vision-opencv/README.md

 ![](images/old-program-screenshot-working.jpg)

+Due to some limitations of C# and .NET for cross-platform application design and difficulties in using [OpenCV](https://opencv.org/) library I refactored the code and translated it to Python and used [Tkinter](https://docs.python.org/3/library/tkinter.html) for GUI design.

-Further development of this project will add this features:
+Further development of this project will add this feature(s):

-- Refactor the code and write it in Python
-- Use a Python GUI framework like [Tkinter](https://docs.python.org/3/library/tkinter.html)
 - Write [OpenCV](https://opencv.org/) image processing code in Python

 ## Tutorials